reingel/LangRepeater/README.md

 ### Listen & Repeat mode (default)

-Plays each segment in a loop.
+Plays each segment.
 Use `Space` to play/pause, `S` to replay from the start, and `D`/`A` to navigate segments.
+Subtitles are shown with middle words masked; press `V` to reveal.
+Press `T` to enter transcribe mode for the current segment.

 ### Listening mode

 Plays the entire file continuously from the current segment.
 Subtitles update automatically as playback progresses.
 Press `1` to enter, `2` to return to Listen & Repeat mode.
+Play counts are not recorded in Listening mode.

 ---